vulogov/rust_dynamic/README.md

 * All dynamically-typed objects holds full information about stored data type.
 * All dynamically-typed objects stores a unique object identifier.
 * All dynamically-typed objects serialize-able to both JSON and a Bincode.
+* You can iterate over All dynamically-typed objects.

 ## How to create a dynamically-typed values